makersacademy/bowling-challenge/README.md

 ### Inputting some rolls

+Created a spec file ScorecardSpec.js

 Wrote a test that after calling record with 1 on scorecard, the scorecard's frame1 roll1 should be 1.
 Red.

+- Created a file Scorecard.js, and sourced in SpecRunner.html.
 - Created a scorecard constructor with a property frame1 object literal with a property roll1 assigned with 1.
 - Added a record method.